everlifeai/everlife-node-releases/docs/130_Setup_Telegram.md

    authorization token for your new bot.
 The token is a string along the lines of 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw.
 1. We now need to link this new telegram bot with your avatar.
-To do this, simply save the telegram token in `elife.data/cfg.env` (in Windows this is simply `cfg.env` in your local directory)
+To do this, simply save the telegram token in `cfg.env` in your data directory.

 ## Next step

 [Starting the Avatar](200_Start_Avatar.md)